 The Standard will define the behaviours that any apprentice will need to demonstrate to become occupationally competent.
 This may include behaviours such as good attendance and punctuality, effective communication, problem solving or customer service skills etc.

 4. Maths and English

-Virtually all Standards require the apprentice to achieve qualifications in English and Maths prior to the end of their apprenticeship, and this will normally be Functional Skills qualifications.
+All Standards require the apprentice to achieve qualifications in English and Maths prior to the end of their apprenticeship.